 Though concussions are common sport injuries, particularly among children and adolescents, their sometimes subtle symptoms may go unnoticed.
 Without identification and proper management, a concussion can result in permanent or severe brain damage.

-If a concussion is suspected, the individual must be assessed by a physician or nurse-practitioner with experience in concussion management, and may be referred to concussion-trained health care professionals for additional care (i.e. sport physiotherapists, athletic therapists, chiropractors).
-The individual MUST receive medical clearance by a physician or nurse-practitioner with experience in concussion management in order to return to skate, train off the ice, or coach.
+If a concussion is suspected the individual MUST receive medical clearance by a physician or nurse-practitioner, preferably with experience in concussion management, in order to return to skate, train off the ice, or coach.
 Please note that skaters, coaches, and parents must NOT make the return to skate/train/coach decision on their own, even if the individual's signs and symptoms resolve.